Everly (film): Plot

 It is revealed that Everly was a prisoner in the plush apartment after being kidnapped by Taiko four years earlier and forced into sexual slavery.
 She has had no contact with Edith or Maisey during that time, and her mother is confused and angry at the deadly situation they are suddenly thrust into.
-As Everly fights off the numerous attacks, some of the hoes become more outlandish; originally they are simply armed thugs, but the Sadist's team appear in costumes and plan for extravagant tortures.
+As Everly fights off the numerous attacks, some of the foes become more outlandish; originally, they are simply armed thugs, but the Sadist's team appear in costumes and plan for extravagant tortures.
 The final surge is from a group of what appears to be specialized troops or police officers.

 Eventually, Edith is killed by a sniper hired by Taiko from the building across from the apartment on the orders of Taiko to punish Everly.
 When the sniper shoots a rocket-propelled grenade into the apartment, Taiko beheads him in anger, believing that he killed Everly, though she survives.
-Everly is finally subdued, but manages to kill Taiko after his soldiers have left by stabbing him with his own sword.
+Everly is finally subdued but manages to kill Taiko after his soldiers have left by stabbing him with his own sword.
 One of the Sadist's compatriots, the Masochist, attempts to slash Maisey before Everly kills him with a single headshot.
-Afterwards, Everly reconciles with Maisey, who was under the protection of one of Everly's enslaved neighbors (who was eventually killed).
+Afterward, Everly reconciles with Maisey, who was under the protection of one of Everly's enslaved neighbors (who was eventually killed).
 The film closes with Everly seemingly succumbing to her wounds, but with Maisey still alive and potentially safe with the death of Taiko.
 However, immediately before the credits, there is audio of a beeping heart-monitor and gasp of breath to indicate that Everly has not died after all.